HIVE: Evaluating the Human Interpretability of Visual Explanations

 (Top left) Heatmap explanations by GradCAM and BagNet highlight decision-relevant image regions.

-(Bottom left) Prototype-based explanations by ProtoPNet and ProtoTree match image regions to canonical prototypes.
+(Bottom left) Prototype-based explanations by ProtoPNet and ProtoTree match image regions to prototypical parts learned during training.

-This schematic is a much simplified version of the actual explanation.
+This schematic is much simpler than actual explanations.

-(Right) Example ProtoPNet explanation taken from the original paper.
-The full explanation has up to 10 rows.
+(Right) Actual ProtoPNet explanation example from the original paper.

-Existing evaluation metrics typically apply to one explanation form (e.g., only heatmaps).
+While existing evaluation methods typically apply to only one explanation form,

 Abstract

-As machine learning is increasingly applied to high-impact, high-risk domains,
+As AI technology is increasingly applied to high-impact, high-risk domains,

 there have been a number of new methods aimed at making AI models more human interpretable.